Unrooted non-binary tree-based phylogenetic networks: Introduction

-In the present manuscript, we first focus on unrooted networks and consider both the binary and non-binary case.
-In particular, we revisit Theorem 1 of \citet{Francis2018}, which states that all binary unrooted level-$k$ networks with $k \leq 4$ are treebased, and present an alternative proof for this theorem, based on observations from classical graph theory.
-Moreover, we remark that the example used in \citet{Francis2018} to show that binary level-5 networks are not necessarily treebased is unfortunately erroneous (in fact, the level-5 network depicted in Figure 4 of \citet{Francis2018} \emph{is} treebased), and present a correct example -- i.e. we prove that the corresponding result stated in \citet{Francis2018} is still valid.
-We then generalize these results to unrooted non-binary networks and show that in the non-binary case, level-4 networks are not necessarily treebased.
-This provides the answer to Question 5.3 posed in \citet{Hendriksen2018}, asking whether there are networks of level less than 5 that are not treebased.\footnote{Note that our definition of treebased networks corresponds to the definition of \emph{loosely treebased} networks in \citet{Hendriksen2018} (see Section 2.1 in the present manuscript), so the question is posed there in a slightly different way.} However, we also show that up to level 3 all non-binary unrooted networks indeed are treebased.
+In the present manuscript, we focus on unrooted non-binary networks and link and contrast our findings to results recently obtained for unrooted binary networks by \citet{Francis2018}.
+In particular, we show that while up to level 4 all unrooted binary networks are tree-based (Theorem 1 in \citet{Francis2018}, in case of non-binary networks, this result only holds up to level 3 (Theorem \ref{level_non-binary} of the present manuscript).
+More precisely, there are non-binary level-4 networks that are not tree-based.
+This provides an answer to Question 5.3 posed in \citet{Hendriksen2018}, asking whether there are networks of level less than 5 that are not tree-based.\footnote{Note that our definition of tree-based networks corresponds to the definition of \emph{loosely tree-based} networks in \citet{Hendriksen2018} (see Section 2.1 in the present manuscript), so the question is posed there in a slightly different way.}

-We then turn to the concept of so-called \emph{universal treebased networks}, i.e. networks on some taxon set for which every phylogenetic tree on the same taxon set is a base tree (where a base tree can be obtained from a support tree by suppressing potential degree 2 vertices; cf. Definition \ref{def_treebased}).
-Binary universal treebased networks have been introduced and considered by several authors (cf. \citet{Francis2015, Hayamizu2016, Zhang2016, Bordewich2017}).
-However, we focus on the non-binary case, for which such networks have so far not been known, and introduce constructions both for rooted and unrooted non-binary universal treebased networks.
+Our analysis of the relationship between the level of a non-binary network and its tree-basedness relies on certain properties of the graph underlying the network (e.g. the number of vertices in the `blobs' of the network).
+A similar analysis can also be used to show that all unrooted \emph{binary} networks up to level 4 are tree-based, i.e. to re-prove Theorem 1 of \citet{Francis2018}.
+We provide the details of this alternative proof in the Appendix.
+Importantly, this allows us to show that there are precisely 2 `minimal' (in the number of vertices) proper unrooted binary phylogenetic level-5 networks that are not tree-based; i.e. such networks are very rare.